 If you know or suspect that your dog has come into contact with a rabid animal, even if there wasn't a bite or scratch, you should take your dog to the vet to evaluate their risk and potentially give them a rabies booster.
 Regular rabies vaccines should be enough protection for your dog, but sometimes very strong exposure can overpower the vaccine so a booster after exposure is recommended.

-Rabies is only transmitted after the virus has reached the brain and entered their saliva, so it should be accompanied with symptoms, but you may not have time to see the symptoms in a quick altercation or the symptoms may not be very noticeable.
-Definitely be wary of any suspicious animal and keep your dog away from them.
+Rabies is only transmitted after the virus has reached the brain and entered their saliva, so it should be accompanied with symptoms, but you may not have time to see

 There is no test that a living animal can undergo for rabies.
 An animal that has already passed can have their brain removed and tested to see if they had rabies so preventative measures can be taken to treat exposed humans and animals and alert the public.

-Your vet can deduce that the dog has rabies if the symptoms are present, with or without a known exposure, though known exposure is the best way to tell.
-Some other diseases can be confused with rabies based solely on the symptoms.
+Your vet can deduce that the dog has rabies if the symptoms are present, with or

-What to Do About Possible or Known Rabies Exposure
+What To Do About Possible Or Known Rabies Exposure

 If you see an animal you suspect of being rabid, do not let your dog anywhere near it and do not approach it yourself.
 Contact your local animal control number so a professional can evaluate and handle the situation as necessary.